fedberry/fedberry/README.md

 ## IMPORTANT INFORMATION

-These are Fedora® Remix disk images specically built for use with the Raspberry Pi® 2 (RPi2) computer.
-These disk images are unof cial Fedora Remixes and are not af liated, provided or supported by the Fedora Project.
-Oficial, unmodifed Fedora software is available through the Fedora Project website http://fedoraproject.org. *^
+These are Fedora® Remix disk images specifically built for use with the Raspberry Pi® 2 (RPi2) computer.
+These disk images are unofficial Fedora Remixes and are not af liated, provided or supported by the Fedora Project.
+Official, unmodified Fedora software is available through the Fedora Project website http://fedoraproject.org. *^

 ###Installation
 Please read [INSTALL.md](https://github.com/fedberry/fedberry/blob/master/INSTALL.md)